 I am a Professor in the Department of Political Science and the Munk School of Global Affairs & Public Policy at the University of Toronto.
-For the 2018-2019 academic year, I am a Fellow at Stanford University's Center for Advanced Studies in the Behavioral Sciences.
+I am also a Senior Fellow at Massey College and a Fellow with the Public Policy Forum.

 From 2016 to 2018, I was the Director of the School of Public Policy and Governance, which I led into a merger with the Munk School of Global Affairs.